Specifyapp/config-templates/README.md

 - `yarn extract-css` | `npm run extract-css` | `pnpm run extract-css` - Extract all tokens in CSS files.
 You can check the code and output in the folder `to-css`
 - `yarn extract-css-json` | `npm run extract-css-json` | `pnpm run extract-css-json` - Extract all tokens in CSS files.
 You can check the code and output in the folder `to-css`
+- `yarn extract-svg-icons` | `npm run extract-svg-icons` | `pnpm run extract-svg-icons` - Extract and optimize all svg tokens from a repository.
+You can check the code and output in the folder `to-svg-icons`
+- `yarn extract-svg-icons-json` | `npm run extract-svg-icons-json` | `pnpm run extract-svg-icons-json` - Extract and optimize all svg tokens from a repository.
+You can check the code and output in the folder `to-svg-icons`